Visiting Madrid? Don’t miss these things!

 Centro Comercial El Corte Inglés, Plaza del Callao, 2, 28013, map

 Climb to the 9th story of the El Corte Ingles Shopping Center for the best free view of Madrid.
-You’ll be able to see the Royal Palace, Catedral de la Almundena, and you can grab a snack or lunch at the food hall, so you can eat while enjoying the great view.
+You’ll be able to see the Royal Palace and Catedral de la Almundena.
+Grab a snack or lunch at the food hall (it reminds us of Eataly, which opened two years prior) to eat while enjoying the view.

-Local Tip: If you’re here to take photos, there is glass all the way around, so there may be a glare.
+Photo Tip: If you’re here to take photos, they have glass all around, so there’s some glare.

 4. Hang out at the rooftop bar of Circulo de Bellas Artes